<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 "My advice to new agents working with relocating military families is to know the ins and outs about VA loans, be the VA expert, and dispel the myths that are out there about VA loans.
 Be an advocate for the veteran, not your commission."

-It’s a tall order to successfully meet the specialized needs of military home buyers.
+Successfully meeting the specialized needs of military home buyers is a tall order.
 But, for most real estate agents, it’s worth it for more than one reason.
 There could be a direct connection as a veteran agent or a profound call to serve the country’s defenders.
 Whatever the reason, agents across the nation continue to want to work with active duty members.
-Be prepared to understand and anticipate the unique circumstances of the military lifestyle!

 New call-to-action